discourse/discourse/docs/INSTALL-cloud.md

 - Already have a mail server?
 Great.
 Use your existing mail server credentials.
 (Free email services like Gmail/Outlook/Yahoo do not support transactional emails.)

 - To ensure mail deliverability, you must add valid [SPF and DKIM records](https://www.google.com/search?q=what+is+spf+dkim) in your DNS.
+You'll need SMTP credentials from your email provider, which include an SMTP username and password.
+Log in to your email provider's account, go to SMTP settings or Email API section, and locate/generate your unique SMTP credentials.
+Keep them secure, as you'll use them during the Discourse configuration.
 See your mail provider instructions for specifics.

 - If you're having trouble getting emails to work, follow our [Email Troubleshooting Guide](https://meta.discourse.org/t/troubleshooting-email-on-a-new-discourse-install/16326)